love124356/RSNA-Pneumonia-Detection-Challenge/README.md

 ## Requirement
 If you want to inference without create envs, you can [download this notebook](https://reurl.cc/02Do0Y) and use Colab env.
+Run the all cells and it will automatically download the final submission.

 All requirements should be detailed in environment.yml.